 Why do my children need the vaccine at such a young age?

 Despite all the positive results from clinical studies, the vaccine uptake rate is still suboptimal in the US and some EU countries.5 Even though the vaccine can be given as early as 9 years old; some families may hesitate to consider vaccinating their young children against sexually transmitted infections.
-On the contrary, the vaccine works best if the vaccination course is completed well before they start to have any sexual exposure.
+On the contrary, the vaccine works best if the vaccination course is completed well before they start having sexual exposure.
 Parents may even find it easier to get their preteen children vaccinated and complete the vaccine series, rather than waiting until they get older.
 The immune system is also more robust at younger ages, only two doses of the vaccine are required compared to three doses for age 15 and above.
-Doing it early before being exposed to HPV ensures protection to all targeted HPV types.
+Doing it early before being exposed to HPV ensures protection for all targeted HPV types.

 Book an appointment or call our registration desk to find out more.